 “The e604 is a robust microphone for close-miking drums, brass and woodwind instruments, capable of handling very high sound pressure levels in excess of 160dB.
 Delivered with drum clip for attachment to the rim of a drum. ” – Sennheiser

-The are built solid specifically for toms and snares.
+They are built solid specifically for toms and snares.
 They are small and out of the way.
 So, your drummer won’t hit them.
-They also come with drum clips, you just attach to the side of the tom and you’re good to go.
+They also come with drum clips, you just attach to the side of the tom, and you’re good to go.
 But you could easily take the clip off and attach it to a microphone stand.

-Generally that’s all I really do when it comes to mic’ing the toms.
+That’s all I do when it comes to mic’ing the toms.
 But, you could and should experiment with the sound as much as possible before recording it.

-Don’t be afraid to tell the drummer to back off and let you get on the kit.
-Put some dampeners on if they have to much sustain.
+Don’t be afraid to tell the drummer to back off and let you get the kit.
+Put some dampeners on if they have to sustain much.
 The key is, you are the producer/engineer, you need to get the best sound as possible.
 They’ll understand, I do it all the time.

 The Best Drum Mics

-If you were to go that route you’d spend around $600-700 dollars.
-And that really isn’t that bad for getting a great drum sound.
+If you were to go that route, you’d spend around 600-700 dollars.
+And that isn’t that bad for getting a great drum sound.

 They do make some really good drum mic kits.
 What these are, are a set of drum microphones that include almost everything you need.
-Some are simple 4-piece of 7 piece.
-And I have used the 4-piece sennheiser set.
+Some are simple 4-piece of 7 pieces.
+And I have used the 4-piece Sennheiser set.
 That’s where I found out they were great on the toms and snare.

 But what I listed above is my absolute favorite.
 I use them on all my recordings.
 So, I’m going to list a few of my favorite kits that you could try if you wanted.
 They cost a fraction of the price above and can do a decent job.